takinabradley/HtmlBunPlugin/README.md

     // Accepts an optional config object
     filename: 'whatever-you-want.html', // defaults to index.html
     title: 'My App', // defaults to 'Bun App'
-    template: 'src/myTemplate.html' // provide a template .html file to inject scripts and title into })]
+    template: templateHtmlPath // provide a template .html file to inject scripts and title into })]
 })
 ```